Inkala/mapStories-frontend/README.md

 ## Credits

 A bit **thank you** to the original team that started this project!
-The original repos are to found here:
+The original repos are to be found here:
 * [frontend](https://github.com/fredpinon/map-stories-front-end)
 * [backend](https://github.com/isabellachen/map-stories-backend)